 The news is on at my gym every day on five different TV screens (and this is a small town gym), so I put on my headphones and listen to music.
 Because these TVs sit right in front of the cardio area, I also close my eyes or look elsewhere to avoid the visuals.
 Closing my eyes when listening to music allows me to get lost in my head, which, as you know, can be a great thing.

 Protect Your High Sensitivity

 In general, technology can find you almost anywhere these days, so be vigilant.
 Don’t give in when your emotions are at risk.
 The manipulation of these ads, shows, and news can be debilitating for some of us.
 Advertising may seem innocent enough, but many of them are fear-based and highly manipulative of your feelings.
-Take the abused animal commercials, for example.
-I have to turn the channel.
+Take the pharmaceutical or abused animal commercials, for example.
+It’s as easy as turning the channel.

 On a side note, negativity can come from people too, so limit exposure to toxic people in your life.
 This can be one of the most draining types of exposure you may encounter, so it must be limited.
-If you can’t avoid them (like say a family member), try setting some boundaries with them.
+If you can’t avoid them (like say a family member), try setting some boundaries.